 Utility Room - Large Capacity Washing Machine

-Large Outside Terraces / Open Garden Views with a Traditional Style Spanish Charcoal BBQ on Roof Top Terrace / Solarium
+Large Outside Terraces / Open Garden Views / Charcoal BBQ / Roof Top Terrace / Solarium

 La Zenia Boulevard Shopping Mall is only a few minute’s drive away